ethereum/hevm/doc/src/limitations-and-workarounds.md

 In general, it is possible to check whether the issue can be hit by running the hevm-provided counterexample in a concrete execution setting, thereby filtering out false positives.
-However, it is advisable to fix potential issues that are only limited by gas, as they may become exploitable in the future, when gas costs change.
+However, it is strongly advisable to fix potential issues that are only guarded due to gas exhaustion, as they may become exploitable in the future, when gas costs change.

 ## Symbolic arguments to certain EVM opcodes